 -

-Praca dos Restauradores - Praça dos Restauradores is located in downtown Lisbon, at the southern end of Avenida da Liberdade, a few meters from Praça de Dom Pedro IV (better known as Rossio).
+Praca dos Restauradores - Praça dos Restauradores is located in downtown Lisbon, at the southern end of Avenida da Liberdade, a short distance from Praça de Dom Pedro IV (commonly known as Rossio).
+The square is characterized by a tall obelisk, 30 meters high, called the Monument to the Restauradores, inaugurated on April 28, 1886, commemorating the country’s liberation from Spanish rule on December 1, 1640.
+The central sidewalk of the square features Portuguese cobblestone.

-Parque Eduardo VII - Parque Eduardo VII de Virgínia, formerly Parque da Liberdade, is the largest park in the center of Lisbon, being locally known only as Parque Eduardo VII.
-Located in São Sebastião da Pedreira, today, it was named in 1903 in honor of Edward VII of the United Kingdom, who had visited Lisbon the previous year to reaffirm the alliance between the two countries.
+Parque Eduardo VII - Parque Eduardo VII de Virgínia, formerly known as Parque da Liberdade, is the largest park in central Lisbon, commonly referred to as Parque Eduardo VII.
+Located in São Sebastião da Pedreira, it was named in 1903 in honor of Edward VII of the United Kingdom, who visited Lisbon the previous year to reaffirm the alliance between the two countries.
+Parque Eduardo VII was developed in the first half of the 20th century to provide Lisbon with a public space similar to what the Passeio Público offered until the mid-19th century, which was destroyed with the opening of Avenida da Liberdade in 1882.
+The open land from Pedreira de São Sebastião was used, originally intended as a “green” extension of Avenida da Liberdade.
+The current park design was created by architect Francisco Keil do Amaral in 1942.

 - Private transportation